canonical/netbox/docs/models/dcim/device.md

 A device may be associated with a particular [platform](./platform.md) to indicate its operating system.
 Note that only platforms assigned to the associated manufacturer (or to no manufacturer) will be available for selection.

+### Primary IPv4 & IPv6 Addresses

+Each device may designate one primary IPv4 address and/or one primary IPv6 address for management purposes.

+!!! tip
+    NetBox will prefer IPv6 addresses over IPv4 addresses by default.
+This can be changed by setting the `PREFER_IPV4` configuration parameter.

 ### Cluster

 If this device will serve as a host for a virtualization [cluster](../virtualization/cluster.md), it can be assigned here.
 (Host devices can also be assigned by editing the cluster.)